We all want our children to succeed. Success can mean different things to different people.

 Strong relationships are the secret to a happy and successful life.

-Relationship is the secret to a successful and happy life.
-Having a childhood in which one feels accepted and nurtured is one of the best predictors of adult success and well-being.
+A childhood in which one feels accepted and nurtured is one of the best predictors of adult success, well-being, and life satisfaction.

 This outcome was hardly surprising.

 Bowlby & Ainsworth formulated the Attachment Theory in the 1950s, stating that a child who receives warm and nurturing care from a caregiver can develop a secure attachment.

 A child with a secure attachment is much more likely to have positive development and outcomes.